 Notification of Acceptance

-The entire Admissions Committee must review each application in full before final decisions are made, and it is not generally possible to provide an immediate response to inquiries.
-The Committee works in an effective manner, and generally results will be available by the middle of March.
+The entire Admissions Committee must review each application in full before final decisions are made and it is not generally possible to provide an immediate response to inquiries.
+Usually, admission decisions will be available by the middle of March.

 Interest in the program far exceeds the School’s resources and facilities, so the places are awarded on a competitive basis.
 Architecture reserves the right not to accept applicants for admission even though they may meet the entrance requirements.